 Speaking about his RSB training, Bobby observes, “Under the guidance of two veteran RSB coaches, my training group learned anything and everything, from the origins of boxing and Parkinson’s, to the right and safe way to box, to fun and interactive drills our clients can do.
 Homework tested how much we were learning.
 One of the requirements was to put together a workout to serve a particular client profile and report back the next day.
 The training offered examples of client experiences with PD that we might encounter as coaches and advised us on how to support clients in our program safely and effectively.”

 Schedule.
-When the program launches in March, PWC will offer a class on Tuesdays and Thursdays at 1:00 pm in the group exercise room.
-Prior to registering, participants will need their doctor’s referral and an evaluation with Bobby or Whitney prior to program participation.
+PWC is offering a class on Tuesdays and Thursdays at 1:00 pm in the group exercise room.
+Prior to registering, participants will need their doctor’s referral as well as an evaluation with Bobby or Whitney prior to program participation.
 “At the outset, we will focus on accommodating our members, and then hope to open up the program to respond to community needs,” says Whitney.

 Monthly pricing (2 classes/week): $50 for members and $100 for non-members (includes access to the facility).